VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/dynamic-property-type.md

 # DynamicPropertyType ==~object~==

-The `DynamicPropertyType` represents a value assigned to a dynamic property.
+This type represents a value assigned to a dynamic property.

 ## Fields